bambooforest/IntroDataScience_Fall_2022/11_Dimensionality_reduction_clustering_II/README.md

 ### How many clusters to choose in the end?

-This is a good but difficult question to answer.
-Generally it is hard to determine the exact number of clusters definitely.
+This is a good – but difficult – question to answer.
+Generally it is hard to determine the exact number of clusters definitively.
 In the `iris` example, it makes sense to look at the original data.
 If you take a look at the number of flower species in the data, we find that there are **three species**.
 Let’s plot a PCA and look at the variation between species.

 ``` r
 ## compute the PCA -- you know how to do this